Adderall, Vyvanse, and Jaw Clenching: How to Protect Your Teeth During Treatment

 Layer 3: Reduce co-stimulants

 Caffeine amplifies the sympathetic arousal that stimulant medications produce.
 Reducing or eliminating caffeine — particularly in the afternoon — can meaningfully reduce the combined stimulant load on the nervous system.
-The evidence on caffeine and bruxism is reasonably clear, and reducing afternoon caffeine has no downsides.

 Layer 4: Build jaw relaxation awareness during the day